ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 159.md

 Cool, I can also reach out to the teams separately for that.
 Thanks.
 One other time we had the ? testnet that's currently live that was meant to be public and test withdrawals.
 We'd like to officially announce its deprecation and we hope to take it down next week Wednesday.
 So if anyone’s using it for something active.
 Please let us know.
 Otherwise it will be deprecated by then.

 **Tim**
 Got it.
-And I know in the 4844 calls, like two weeks ago, we were talking about setting up a longer lived 4844 devnet in the next few weeks or so as a spec, yeah, once we have that up, we can point people in that direction is like the main thing to go if you want to test the cleaning edge features before they go on public test.
+And I know in the 4844 calls, like two weeks ago, we were talking about setting up a longer lived 4844 devnet in the next few weeks or so as a spec, yeah, once we have that up, we can point people in that direction is like the main thing to go if you want to test the cutting edge features before they go on public test.
 Okay, anything else on Cancun?

 **Danny**
 Just real quick, the way that we do releases on the consensus specs is they don’t release candidates until the rules are actually on mainnet, the rules and logic is now on mainnet so the next couple days will be releasing a consensus specs non RC release.
 This will also include the transaction type change to 0x3 on 4844.
 So I believe that will kind of give us a good target for testnets.